tyage/slack-patron/README.md

 First, you can import all messages from "Exported data".

-Second, you can log Slack messages with Slack API.
+Second, you can log Slack messages with Slack Realtime API.

-### Import exported data
+### 1.1 Import exported data

 Download exports(ziped file) from `https://YOUR-TEAM.slack.com/services/export`
+(This may need administrator privileges in your team!)

 ```sh
 $ bundle exec ruby import.rb PATH_TO_ZIP_FILE
 ```

-### Start realtime logger
+### 1.2 Start realtime logger

+You can log messages as soon as it is posted with this command.

 ```sh
 $ bundle exec ruby logger.rb